frappe/erpnext_documentation/erpnext_documentation/www/docs/v13/user/manual/en/manufacturing/bill-of-materials.md

  1. Enter the scrap percentage that will remain after this raw material is used.
   ![BOM Materials](/docs/v13/assets/img/manufacturing/bom-materials.png)

 1. Under the Scrap section, select the scrap Item that will be created when manufacturing and its quantity.
 The scrap Item can also have a Rate if it is a by-product and not waste.
 Skip this section if 100% of raw materials are completely utilized.
+If the scrap Item is the same as the Item to be manufactured, it is set as a Process Loss Item and its quantity is subtracted from the manufactured Item quantity.
   ![BOM Scrap](/docs/v13/assets/img/manufacturing/bom-scrap.png)

 1. Save and Submit.